ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/using-protoc-plugins.md

 - `outputDirectory` - directory to write generated code to.
 The default is for this to be unspecified, which will result in the output directory specified on the Maven plugin to be used instead.
+- `registerAsCompilationRoot` - overrides the project-global setting for registering output code directories as compilation roots for future compiler steps in the Maven build.
+If unspecified/null, the project global setting will be used.
+Otherwise, the explicitly provided value will be used instead.
 - `options` - a string value that can be passed to the plugin as a parameter.
 Defaults to being unspecified.
 - `order` - an integer that controls the plugin execution order relative to other plugins.
   Smaller numbers make plugins run before those with larger numbers.
 Defaults to `100000`, meaning you can place plugins before or after those that do not define an order if you wish.
-- `skip` - a boolean that, when true, skips the execution of the plugin entierly.
+- `skip` - a boolean that, when true, skips the execution of the plugin entirely.
 Defaults to `false`.

 ## Binary plugins